hyginn/rptPlus/README.md

 ### 2.6.5 Importing Bioconductor Packages

 CRAN and Bioconductor are the two curated repositories from which we usually install trusted software.
 In the life-sciences world, we can't live without using both.
 However, while CRAN-hosted packages mentioned in the `Imports:` field of `DESCRIPTION` are automatically installed from CRAN, merely mentioning a Bioconductor package is not itself sufficient to install from Bioconductor.
 The trick to install them is surprising and simple: you merely need to add a [`biocViews:`](https://www.bioconductor.org/packages/devel/BiocViews.html) field to `DESCRIPTION`.
 Such a [field with keywords](https://bioconductor.org/developers/how-to/biocViews/) that define how a package fits into the Bioconductor project is required for all Bioconductor packages.
-But here we simply use it for its side-effect of directing the package installer to search Bioconductor as well as CRAN for packages.
+But here we simply use it for its side-effect of directing the package installer to search Bioconductor as well as CRAN for packages, it is just a placeholder.

 **To be able to import Bioconductor packages in addition to CRAN packages:**